comp129/comp55/docs/labs/15-Figma.md

 Name each label to the corresponding shape.

-Ignore the small size of the label for now, as we'll change it in another step
+Ignore the small size of the label for now, as we'll change it in another step.

 ## Adjusting Properties